hyperjeff/EctoDvorak/README.md

 * **Normal state**

 The single and double quote keys have been moved to mirror pinky positions (single on the left because of the position of the s key).
-Why two exclamation marks?
-I haven't yet decided which position is best.
+The + and = keys are very frequently used in programming. += and -= become very quick gestures with no metakeys being held down.
+Two ! and = keys so far.
+Probably the right ! is unnecessary, but the two = signs feels surprisingly nice to have.
+I tend to use both as frequently.

 ![Normal state](screenshots/normal.png)

 * **SHIFT ⇧**

-Most of the top row is blank.
-Fairly nice access to parentheses.
-The same spot gives <> when using the option key.
-Curly braces overlap where braces are un-shifted.
+Extremely easy access to paretheses, and in Swift having such easy access to \() is a nice luxury.
+Splitting up \ and / on opposite sides, both in easy to hit positions, is comfortable and a nice break from their normal grouping, much like the separation of quotations in the normal keyboard above. < and > evolved into their spots to make them at least reasonable when you are thinking of them.
+The programmer may also get a kick out of having one-key access to \n \" and ->.

 ![Shift state](screenshots/shift.png)